 How Going Rural Can Impact Career Trajectory

-We’ve touched on it before, but it bears repeating: choosing to provide much-needed support to underserved populations is a great career move.
+Choosing to provide much-needed support to underserved populations is a great career move.
 Rural areas offer fantastic potential for incoming dentists and dentists seeking to escape the hectic lifestyle of city living.
-Because you will be stepping away from oversaturated urban markets, you will have a larger pool of patients to draw from and higher income potential.
+Because you will be stepping away from oversaturated urban markets, you’ll have a larger pool of patients and higher income potential.
 All 50 states in the U.S. offer loan repayment incentives for working in underserved areas.
 This can help you pay off dental school debt.

 Dental Professionals Make a Difference in Rural Communities